BioData-Club/obo-tutorial/docs/using-and-reusing.md

 ![Protégé import screenshot](import.png)

 ### Editing Ontologies by Hand

 Some people prefer the precision and control of editing their ontologies by hand using the [Turtle RDF](https://www.w3.org/TR/turtle/) syntax in a basic text editor.
-Protege can export ontologies in Turtle format and there are several RDF format converters available on the web.
+Protege and ROBOT can export ontologies in Turtle format and there are several RDF format converters available on the web as well.

 ## Putting it all Together